Duffield railway station: Services

 The branch platform used by the Ecclesbourne Valley Railway, April 2011.
 On the left is a steam train recently arrived from Wirksworth, whilst on the right is an East Midlands Trains service to Matlock.
 At this time, there was no physical connection between the EVR and the National Rail network here.

 National Rail

-National Rail services at Duffield are operated by East Midlands Railway, using diesel multiple units.
+National Rail services at Duffield are operated by East Midlands Railway, using or diesel multiple units.